EvilSupahFly/Script-Collection/README.md

 ### My script centralized location
-Various side projects, "cheats" and fast-function scripts will be saved here.
+Various side projects, "cheats" and fast-function scripts to help you work faster and type less!
+Check the README in each project folder for details about that project and how to run or install or invoke it.